Fanbase > Get Famous on Campus > Become a Male Model > > Audition Photos Must Show Current Hairstyles

 Audition Photos Must Show Current Hairstyles

-Models submit audition photos to be considered for modeling jobs.
+Models submit audition photos to be considered for Model Jobs.
 As soon as they hear they have landed their first modeling job, new models often want to get a haircut.
 However, when showing up for the modeling job, your hair should not be different from the photos you submitted!

 Casting directors need to know what each auditioning model currently looks like.
 You should not deliver a product to them that is different from who they thought they were purchasing.
 And you are the product.